klauseduard/under-over-models/chapters/03-organizational-models.md

 ![Conway's Law Illustration](../images/conways-law.svg)

-## 3.5 The Inverse Conway Maneuver
+## 3.5 The Inverse Conway Maneuver: Restructuring Teams to Shape System Architecture

 Building upon the principles of Conway's Law, the concept of the Inverse Conway Maneuver offers a proactive strategy for organizations to achieve desired system architectures by intentionally designing their team structures to mirror the